- Adventure Travel

 After seven years, a student visa, a ‘special programs’ visa, three temporary work visas, and a permanent residency visa, I’ve learned a lot about Australian immigration.
 I’ve previously shared everything you need to know to apply for the 457 temporary work visa, but it doesn’t end there.
 Even once you are granted your 457 visa and you’re allowed to stay in Australia for the next 2-4 years (depending on the individual visa), there are a few things you need to know if you don’t want to run into problems with immigration.

 Most importantly, you have to continue working for the employer that sponsored you.
 Besides the fact that it would be bad form to get your employer to go through all of that paperwork only to abandon them, the Australian government has strict controls to ensure this doesn’t happen.
 As soon as you leave your job, your employer is required to notify the Australian government.
-Once they have been notified, you have 28 days to either find another job or leave the country permanently.
+Once they have been notified, you have 90 days (prior to 2013, it was 28 days) to either find another job or leave the country permanently.

-28 days is not a long time in which to find a potential employer and go through the entire interview process, but fortunately, once you find this employer, you can transfer the visa across to them (provided they are willing to take on the responsibilities that come with sponsorship, which includes things like paying for a search if you disappear/become an illegal immigrant).
+90 days is more time than the government used to give you to find a potential employer and go through the entire interview process (it used to be 28 days), but you’ll want to get looking ASAP.
+Fortunately, once you find this employer, you can transfer the visa across to them (provided they are willing to take on the responsibilities that come with sponsorship, which includes things like paying for a search if you disappear/become an illegal immigrant).
 To do this transfer, the employer will need to fill in a nomination form on your behalf.

 When changing employers, you should make sure that your nomination is approved before you begin work.
 If you jump the gun, you risk having your visa completely cancelled.
 In addition, applying for an employer change does not extend your visa, so your potential employer needs to know that they will likely have to go through the process again.